wlkrw/blueprinter/README.md

 - Methods that are not set to private due to ruby visibility rule limitations should be marked with `@api private`.

 ## Contributing
+When contributing, please first check to see if there is already an existing [issue](https://github.com/procore/blueprinter/issues) for your problem or enhancement.
+If an issue does not yet exist for your concern, please create one.
+A member of the core team will help fix/support/resolve your issue or can help guide you in creating a pull request if you wish to contribute directly.
 Feel free to browse the issues, converse, and make pull requests.
-If you need help, first please see if there is already an issue for your problem.
-Otherwise, go ahead and make a new issue.
+Happy contributing! 🎉

 ### Tests
 You can run tests with `bundle exec rake`.